gitnacho/docs/docs/guides/ios-source-code.md

 **2)** Create a modulemap for the Objective-C files

-**Note:** Swift classes need to be accessible from the Objective-C runtime in order to be used from NativeScript.
+**Note**: Swift classes need to be accessible from the Objective-C runtime in order to be used from NativeScript.
 This can be done by using the *@objc* attribute or by inheriting *NSObject*.

 You can find a detailed walkthrough on how to use native source code in NativeScript [here](https://www.nativescript.org/blog/adding-objective-c-code-to-a-nativescript-app).